 - The top right part of the tag is printed.

 - The Army Form N.Z 513, The system of numbering military forms, is a legacy inherited by the New Zealand Army from Britain, where each piece of Army stationery is identified with a unique catalogue number.
 Including NZ in the number identifies the form as either a unique New Zealand Army form or one that has been adopted into New Zealand Army use from British stocks.

 - Following the practice of the time, government departments in the United Kingdom, Canada, Australia and New Zealand franked correspondence from government departments with On Her Majesty’s Service; in this case, OHMS is initialised.

 - The remainder of the panel is printed with space for writing the destination/receiver of the item.

 - The Bottom right of the tag is printed with From, with space to write the originator.

-The tag would have been printed by the hundreds if not thousand in sheets, with tags torn off and used as required, the attachment point to other tags on the sheet can be seen on the bottom left and right corners of the sheet.
+The tag was printed by the hundreds if not thousands in sheets, with tags torn off and used as required.
+The attachment point to other tags on the sheet can be seen on the bottom left and right corners of the sheet.